 Other injuries are avoidable, and only occur when a doctor fails to catch the signs and symptoms, or because of the medical staff’s own errors.
 Some of these injuries cause pain for the mother and child.
 Some cause the child to suffer conditions that might last for a long time.
 Others cause permanent injury to the child and have effects that will stay with the child for their entire life.
 The worst errors, though, result in the child’s death.

-If your child suffers from a birth complication or injury, and is now suffering its negative effects, you might have some recourse in the legal system.
-Medical malpractice attorneys help hold doctors and other healthcare professionals accountable for their mistakes, and help patients recover financially for these doctors’ errors.
-In Baltimore, Bennet and Heyman, P.A., has lawyers who have been helping clients with their cases for decades.
+If your child suffers from a birth complication or injury and is now suffering its negative effects, you might have some recourse in the legal system.
+Medical malpractice attorneys help hold doctors and other healthcare professionals accountable for their mistakes and help patients recover financially for these doctors’ errors.
+In Baltimore, Bennet and Heyman, P.A., has lawyers who have been helping residents of Baltimore with a variety of cases for decades.
+To schedule a free legal consultation, contact us at (410) 429-7856, or contact us online.

 Types of Birth Injuries